kghunt/Basic_Watch/README.md

 - Decent battery life.
 - A basic text based menu.
 - Bluetooth smart phone notifications.
+- Easy to read modifiable code.
+Especially for newcomers.

 It would also be nice if I can add (as long as battery is not affected too much):
 - Wrist movement wake ups.